 Solar panel discolouration

-The brown and yellow pigment on modules develop due to Ethyl Vinyl Acetate (EVA).
+The brown and yellow pigment on panels develop due to Ethyl Vinyl Acetate (EVA).
 A result of an uncontrollable chemical reaction from materials within the panel.

 EVA browning occurs when several additives, used to avert the browning and strengthen the UV tolerance, begin to disappear after losing strength against UV rays.
 This usually happens because of poor storage and handling conditions, causing bleaching and blistering of the EVA film and the back sheet which set off corrosion in the cell.